gvalero2013/moodle-tinymce_clozeeditor/README.txt

 At the Final window showing Success, click on the "Continue" button

-Installation method for Moodle 2.4 (and alternative method for higher versions)
+Alternative installation method :

-Unzip
+Download the cloze editor ZIP-package from the Moodle plugins database Unzip
 Copy the contents of the directory to the directory lib/editor/tinymce/plugins on your Moodle installation, keeping the directory structure.